Marijuana is now an everyday topic of discussion around the country.

-To be listed with the OTC market, a company simply fills out a form to request to be listed.
+For marijuana company stocks to be listed with the OTC market, a business simply fills out a form to request to be listed.
 Due to the low filing requirements, there is a lack of information for the investor to base their decisions on, and find important facts about the company.

-So while this is an outlet for investing in marijuana, it should be done so with caution.
+So while this is an outlet for investing in marijuana stocks, it should be done so with caution.

 Another way to invest in marijuana is through individual stocks on large exchanges.
 For example, the NYSE and the NASDAQ.

 There are many cannabis stocks that are traded on these bigger stock exchanges.
 Surely these stocks will give you better transparency to the financials and company operations than an OTC stock.